WenWeiTHU/WenWeiTHU.github.io/index.md

 I am currently a PhD student (from fall, 2021) at the [School of Software](https://www.thss.tsinghua.edu.cn/en/) of [Tsinghua University](https://www.tsinghua.edu.cn/en/) and a member of the [THUML](https://thuml.ai/), advised by Prof. [MingSheng Long](http://ise.thss.tsinghua.edu.cn/~mlong/).

 My research interests cover Deep Learning and Time Series Analysis.
-I am currently working on time series foundation models and MySys for time series.
+I am currently working on time series foundation models and MLSys for time series.
 In addition to pure research, I also dedicate myself to promoting research on valuable real-world applications.
 My research aims to contribute to the advancement of intelligent systems capable of handling massive and complicated temporal data across domains, including finance, healthcare, industry, and environment.

 For more information, you may take a look at my [Google Scholar](https://scholar.google.com/citations?user=dS9HVU8AAAAJ) and [GitHub](https://github.com/WenWeiTHU).